abenkoula71/indian-food-react/README.md

 Open [http://localhost:3000](http://ocalhost:3000) toview it i h The page will reload if
 You will also see any lin
-Launches the test runner in
+Launches the test runner i
 It correctly bundls React in produconod
 Your app is read to behu.o/ate-rc-ap/docdeplyment) forme irm **Note: ths is  -wayoperation.
 Once yoconfiguriochoce, youcan `jec` at ay time. his command will remove thesingle build dependency from your projec